ibis-project/ibis/docs/source/udf.rst

 Impala
 ------

+.. _udf.impala:

 TODO

 Pandas
 ------

+.. _udf.pandas:

 Pandas supports defining both UDFs and UDAFs.

-When you define a UDF you automatically get support for applying that UDF in a scalar context, *as well as* in any group by operation.
+When you define a UDF you automatically get support for applying that UDF in a scalar context, as well as in any group by operation.

 When you define a UDAF you automatically get support for standard scalar aggregations, group bys, *as well as* any supported windowing operation.